Ollynov/t-school-fullstack-2/server/lecture-notes.md

 - Run `npm install learnyounode -g` (the -g stands for 'global')
 - We will go ahead and complete the first activity together, then move onto the next

 **Practice 1: Setting Everything Up**

+- Navigate to your project directory (confirm with `pwd`)
+- "Initiate" your project with `npm init`

+Fill in the required details and you should have the package.json file created.
+It should look something like this:

+`
+{
+  "name": "myReactBlog",
+  "version": "1.0.0",
+  "description": "",
+  "main": "index.js",
+  "scripts": {
+    "test": "echo \"Error: no test specified\" && exit 1" },
+  "author": "Yosh",
+  "license": "MIT"
+}
+`

+You'll be using the express framework for serving your application.
+Install express using the following command (the --save automatically throws express into our package.json for later reference on the dependency):

+`npm install express --save`

+Express is a framework that abstracts a lot of the work out of setting up a node server.
+Technically almost all of what we will be doing with express, we can achieve with pure Node, but it would take many more lines of code.
+Just how bootstrap makes our lives easier on the frontend with design, Express makes things more simple on the server side.

+Using the express framework, let's have our app listen on a port address.
+Inside the project directory, create a file called `app.js.` Require the express module inside the app.js and create the app!
+Set the static path of the application where it can find the static files.
+Here is how it looks:

+`
+var express = require("express");
+var path = require("path");

+var app = express();
+app.use(express.static(path.join(__dirname,"/html")));
+`

 #### Pulling in dependencies with the package.json file